sglkc/moegi/README.md

   <strong>·</strong>
   <a href="https://github.com/sglkc/moegi/issues">Request a Feature</a>

-  Features lyrics translation for over 100 languages powered by Google Translate and \
+  Features lyrics translation for over 100 languages powered by Google Translate, \
+  Korean lyrics romanization with Revised, McCune, and Yale system, and  \
   Japanese lyrics romanization to romaji, hiragana, and katakana in different formats including furigana! \
-  *Tested on Google Chrome (115.0.5790.170) and Brave Browser (115.1.56.20) on Linux*
+  *Tested on Google Chrome (120.0.6099.129) and Brave Browser (120.1.61.100) on Linux*

   <br />
 </div>